mdn/content/files/en-us/web/api/serviceworkerregistration/shownotification/index.md

     - `dir` {{optional_inline}}
       - : The direction of the notification; it can be `auto`, `ltr` or `rtl`.
     - `icon` {{optional_inline}}
-      - : a string containing the URL of an image to be used as an icon by the notification.
+      - : A string containing the URL of an image to be used as an icon by the notification.
     - `image` {{optional_inline}} {{experimental_inline}}
-      - : a string containing the URL of an image to be displayed in the notification.
+      - : A string containing the URL of an image to be displayed in the notification.
     - `lang` {{optional_inline}}
       - : Specify the lang used within the notification.
 This string